DanielBradford/bamboo-fitness/README.md

 ## **Expansion Ideas**
 * **Live chat feature** - Allows new users and potential members to discuss queries in a live chat with gym representatives
 * **Log-in function** for existing members who can access the following added features:
-    * **Fitness Chat forum** - Offers to platform to discuss training, technqiues, tips and advice with staff and members of gym
+    * **Fitness Chat forum** - Offers a platform to discuss training, technqiues, tips and advice with staff and members of gym
     * **Online Class Booking System** - Offers the option to book specific classes online
     * **E-Commerce Store** - Offers the online purchasing of Bamboo Fitness merchandise